andymcraae1/importcsv/README.md

 > [!IMPORTANT]
-> The index.php file allows for minimal table management.
-That is, viewing, deleting, and adding data to tables.
-You will need to add your database and connect the correct tables to the frontend file ().

-The database connection is currently db: `localhost` user: `root` pw: ``.
-If you choose to put your project online, you will obviously need to change the login details.
+>  You will need to redefine your database and tables in order for the application to work.
+Currently, it is connected with a dummy database called `my_database`, with host: `localhost` user: `root` pw: `empty`.
+The table fields must be adapted to your needs under `ajax/import.php`.